ciprianna/ciprianna/_posts/2015-06-17-dinner_club.markdown

 layout: post
 title: "Dinner Club"
 date: 2015-06-17
-categories: technical code
+categories: technical code ruby
 ---

-# Dinner Club Explanation

-## Assignment Task
+# Assignment Task
 The program was built to keep track of a dinner club's events.
 Specifically, it stores and displays club history, as well as members and total member costs during the history of the Dinner Club.

-## Classes
+# Classes
 Three classes were used to accomplish the Dinner Club assignment: CheckSplitter, ClubEvent, and DinnerClub.

-## CheckSplitter Class
+# CheckSplitter Class
 The CheckSplitter class was created to split the costs of a given meal.
 It requires three parameters to split the costs of the meal:

-- Total cost of the meal as an integer
+- total_cost - Integer for the cost of the meal
-- Tip percentage as an integer or float
+- tip_percentage - Integer or Float for the percentage of tip
-- Number of people as an integer
+- people - Integer for the number of people attending the dinner

-## ClubEvent Class
+# ClubEvent Class
 The ClubEvent cost was created to gather and store information about a specific event that the Dinner Club holds.

-### ClubEvent Instance Variables
+#### ClubEvent Instance Variables

 - total_cost - Integer of the cost of the meal given by user
 - tip_percentage - Integer or float given by user
 - people - Array of members who attended the event given by user